-The Interstate Reliability Project is a proposed 345-kilovolt (kV) transmission project in an existing transmission right-of-way.
+The Interstate Reliability Project is a 345-kilovolt (kV) transmission project in an existing transmission right-of-way.
 It is one of four New England East-West Solution (NEEWS) 345-kV transmission projects serving portions of New England.
 The Interstate Reliability Project is needed to meet the demand for electricity and support the reliable delivery of electricity to customers under many different conditions.

-The proposed Project begins in Millbury, Massachusetts and continues along the existing transmission line rights-of-way (ROW) into North Smithfield, Rhode Island.
+The Project begins in Millbury, Massachusetts and continues along the existing transmission line rights-of-way (ROW) into North Smithfield, Rhode Island.
 It continues west to Burrillville, Rhode Island and into Connecticut where it will connect to a new line being constructed by Connecticut public utility, Northeast Utilities.

 Join our mailing list to stay informed about project information and meetings.